MatteoPiselli/MatteoPiselli/README.md

 ### 🚀 Last projects

 - 🔹 [MyMoviz](https://mymoviz-frontend-matteo-pisellis-projects.vercel.app/)
-  *MyMoviz is a website developed in React that allows you to display the latest released films with the possibility of creating a wishlist, place a view counter and evaluate each of the presented films.*
+  *MyMoviz is a website developed in React that allows you to display the latest released films with the possibility of creating a wishlist, place a view counter and evaluate each of the presented films.
+Deployed on Vercel*

 - 🔹 [WeatherApp](https://weatherapp-frontend-matteo-pisellis-projects.vercel.app/)
-  *Weather application connected to the OpenWeatherMap API, which displays the weather of the cities entered.*
+  *Weather application connected to the OpenWeatherMap API, which displays the weather of the cities entered.
+Deployed on Vercel*

   *Tech Stack :
      Front-end : React / CSS3
      Back-end : Node.js/Express with database MongoDB*

 - 🔹 [Portfolio v1](https://matteopiselli.github.io/react-portfolio/)
-  *My first responsive portfolio, developed with React and Tailwind CSS.*
+  *My first responsive portfolio, developed with React and Tailwind CSS.
+Deployed on GitHub Pages*

 ---